 In the end, Day 10 was spent at home.
 First sleeping in, and then cleaning out the car and putting all that camping gear away again.

 Driving all the way from Currawinya back to the coast meant a big drive (~1,000km).
 If we hadn’t dawdled so much in the morning, thinking we were going to Thrushton, we would have left early and got home at a somewhat more reasonable hour.
 That said, Bollon would make a great stop to break up the trip home.

-Queensland is a massive state, and even after five years, we’ve still only see a small part of it.
+Queensland is a massive state, and even after a few years living here, we’ve still only see a small part of it.